-Statement of Cultural Heritage Value or Interest:
+The following is the amended Statement of Cultural Heritage Value or Interest:

-Design and Physical Value
+Design Value or Physical Value

-The church property has cultural heritage value for its Gothic Revival church building and Neo-Gothic Lusk Hall addition.
+The church property has cultural heritage value for its Gothic Revival church building and Neo-Gothic Lusk Hall addition, as well as its Memorial Garden.
 These structures are well-executed examples of their styles and display a high degree of craftsmanship.

 The Gothic Revival style was prevalent in Ontario from 1830-1900 and very common in churches of all Christian denominations.
 In the latter half of the century, during which time the St. John's United Church building was constructed, the style was influenced not only by Gothic architecture from England but from central and southern Europe as well.
 The subject church building contains the hallmark of this style, the pointed lancet window, which is embellished throughout with polychromatic brickwork that echoes the window's pointed arch.
 The church's Gothic Revival style is also evident in its steep roof with cross gables, buttresses, quatrefoil windows and date marker, as well as the Gothic style details in the dichromatic brickwork.
+The church is a well-executed example of its style and displays a high degree of craftsmanship.